nst-sdc/nst-events/Document/futureImplementation.md

 * Keep everything mobile + web compatible.
 * Add at least basic tests for critical flows (leaderboard, feedback, approvals, emergency broadcast).

 **Deliver all updated Prisma schemas, migrations, backend routes, controllers, services, and frontend screens/components for these features.
-Make the whole system production-ready and aligned with Tekron’s branding and UX.**"
+Make the whole system production-ready and aligned with Tekron’s branding and UX.**